yonatan-E/PString/README.md

 *53* will get from the user two indices, and will call to *pstrijcpy*.
 *54* will call to *swapCase*.
 *55* will get from the user two indices, and will call to *pstrijcmp*.
-The **main.s** file contains the *main* function, which gets two from the user two PStrings and a number of an option, and calls the run_func function with those arguments.
+The **main.s** file contains the *main* function, which gets from the user two PStrings and a number of an option, and calls the run_func function with those arguments.
 The **pstring.h** file contains declerations about the library functions and about the PString struct.